-The second approach might be to promote a route leading to actions informed by subject-specific knowledge with sustainability issues (SSIs) embedded into subject- specific learning outcomes.
+The second approach promotes a route leading to actions informed by subject-specific knowledge with sustainability issues (SSIs) embedded into subject- specific learning outcomes.
+See also :

 Embedding in this way allows ESD to speak to learners through the language of the subjects being studied:

-My own publications (available here) offer some personal perspectives on the concept of socio-scientific issues as a cornerstone of embedding sustainability issues into science education (some available as downloadable pdf files.
+My own publications (available here) offer some more perspectives on the concept of socio-scientific issues as a cornerstone of embedding sustainability issues into science education (some are downloadable pdf files).

 Extensive consideration of the role of SSIs in sustainability education can be found in :